Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Feature flags.
 Box 2: Progressive exposure.
 Box 3: Blue/green.
 - [ ] Box 1: Blue/green.
 Box 2: Feature flags.
 Box 3: Progressive exposure.

-### DRAG DROP As part of your application build process, you need to deploy a group of resources to Azure by using an Azure Resource Manager template located on GitHub.
+### As part of your application build process, you need to deploy a group of resources to Azure by using an Azure Resource Manager template located on GitHub.
 Which three action should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
-Select and Place:

 ![Question 543](images/question543.jpg)